DanielBradford/rubic/testing.md

         Code layout cleaned to pass through pep8 validation

+### **Navigation Testing**

+- Mobile/Tablet Menu <span style="color:green">PASSED</span>
+    - The hamburger menu icon is visible and functions
+    - All text and icons are visible and appropriate sizes
+    - All navigation links successfully direct the user to corresponding pages

+- Desktop Menu <span style="color:green">PASSED</span>
+    - All links highlight and apply intended CSS
+    - All text and icons are visible and appropriate sizes
+    - All navigation links successfully direct the user to corresponding pages

+- Floating Action Button Menu <span style="color:green">PASSED</span>
+    - Menu successfully opens and closes on press/click
+    - All buttons have clear icons
+    - All buttons lead to corresponding pages

 ### **User Story Testing:**

 1. As a new or returning user i want to navigate the application easily